Pajson Agro IPO Monitoring Agency Report Flags GCP Cap Breach and Capex Delay for Q4 FY26

 *this image is generated using AI for illustrative purposes only.

-Pajson Agro India Limited has filed a statement of deviation or variation in the utilisation of proceeds raised through its Initial Public Offering, pursuant to Regulation 32 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended.
-The disclosure pertains to the half year ended March 31, 2026, and was submitted to BSE Limited on May 07, 2026, by Compliance Officer and Company Secretary Roopal Saxena.
+Pajson Agro India Limited has filed a statement of deviation or variation in the utilisation of proceeds raised through its Initial Public Offering (IPO), pursuant to Regulation 32 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Alongside this, CARE Ratings Limited, the appointed Monitoring Agency (MA), has submitted its Monitoring Agency Report for the quarter ended March 31, 2026.
+The filing was submitted to BSE Limited on May 07, 2026, by Compliance Officer and Company Secretary Roopal Saxena.

 The company raised funds through a Public Issue-SME IPO, with allotment completed on December 16, 2025.
-The key parameters of the fund raise are summarised below:
+The key parameters of the fund raise and issuer profile are summarised below:

 Parameter: Details